graphile/crystal/utils/website/graphile-config/plugin.md

 By adding to a plugin's `before` and `after` properties, you can guarantee its loading position relative to other plugins if those other plugins are present.

-If you have multiple different plugins that provide the same feature, you should use the `provides` property.
-The property has two benefits:

-1. Any other plugin that needs to guarantee its position relative to that feature does not need to list every possible plugin name that provides that feature.
-Instead those other plugins can list a single feature label.
+If you have multiple different plugins that provide the same feature, you should use the `provides` property. `provides` allows other plugins that need to guarantee their position relative to this feature to do so simply with a single feature label.
-2. You guarantee that a library user does not accidentally load plugins that provide overlapping functionality.

 For example, imagine `PluginD` and `PluginE` each include implementations of a subscriptions feature.
 By including the `subscriptions` feature label in their